 By this time the meatballs should be done baking.
 Add them to the skillet and gently spoon the tomato sauce over the meatballs.
 Be careful to not break the meatballs while you’re doing this, you’ll end up with turkey bolognese sauce otherwise.

 I like to keep this dish gluten-free but it goes without saying that these meatballs could be served over whole wheat pasta or other grain of your liking.

-One turkey meatball with the tomato sauce has 20 calories, 1 gram of fat, 0.7 gram of carbs and 2 (solid) grams of protein.
+1 meatball yields 20 calories, 1 gram of fat, 0.7 gram of carbs and 2 grams of protein.